mth229/mth229.github.io/functions.md

 Mathematically, a function can be viewed in many different ways.
 An abstract means is to think of a function as a mapping, assigning to each $x$ value in the function's domain, a corresponding $y$ value in the function's range.
-With computer languages, such as `julia`, the same holds, though there may be more than one argument to the function and with `julia` the number of arguments and type of each argument are consulted to see exactly which function is to be called.
+With computer languages, such as `Julia`, the same holds, though there may be more than one argument to the function and with `Julia` the number of arguments and type of each argument are consulted to see exactly which function is to be called.

 Here we don't work abstractly though.
 For a mathematical function